Elenbel/Spotify-Clone/docs/TermsOfUse.md

 # Spotify Terms of Use
 Effective as of: March 24, 2023

+### Table of Contents
-Introduction
+- Introduction
-The Spotify Service
+- The Spotify Service
-Your Use of the Spotify Service
+- Your Use of the Spotify Service
-Content and Intellectual Property Rights
+- Content and Intellectual Property Rights
-Customer Support, Information, Questions, and Complaints Problems and Disputes
+- Customer Support, Information, Questions, and Complaints
+- Problems and Disputes
-About These Terms
+- About These Terms

-1. Introduction
+## 1. Introduction
 Please read these Terms of Use ("Terms") carefully as they govern your use of (which includes access to) Spotify's personalized services for streaming music and other content, including all of our websites and software applications that incorporate or link to these Terms (collectively, the "Spotify Service") and any music, videos, podcasts, audiobooks, or other material that is made available through the Spotify Service ("Content").

 Use of the Spotify Service is subject to the Spotify Privacy Policy and additional terms and conditions presented by Spotify, all of which are made part of these Terms by this reference.